Respiratory Droplets, Not Surfaces, Are The Main Way COVID-19 Is Spread

 In new guidelines, the Centers For Disease Control and Prevention have now stated that we don't have to be so worried about catching coronavirus from surfaces.
 But we should still keep our distance from people, since the respiratory droplets released when they cough, sneeze, or talk are thought to be the primary way COVID-19 is spread.

 This is a pretty major update.
 It also provides a modicum of peace of mind to everyone concerned about contracting the virus — though, the CDC does note that the "virus that causes COVID-19 is spreading very easily and sustainably between people" and that "we are still learning about how the virus spreads."
+(The Public Health Agency of Canada notes "the virus may persist on surfaces for a few hours or up to several days depending on different conditions."
+Conditions include: temperature, the type of surface, and the humidity.)
 In other words, it's crucial to wear face masks and practice social distancing, and experts aren't completely ruling out other modes of transmission.

 Advertisement